Skip to: ContentEnd

 More recently I split that section into two, creating the Lost Rings section to host all of my research into bells that have been either removed from their original tower, or simply rehung for chiming (and therefore lost to the art of full-circle ringing).

-Following my retirement from church bell ringing in November 2021 I will no longer be updating these research projects.
+Following my withdrawal from ringing church bells in November 2021 I am no longer updating these research projects.